yuantt83/project_examples/ML_notebooks/README.txt

-This folder contains jupyternotebooks of my machine learning projects summary.
+This folder contains jupyter notebooks of my machine learning projects and exercises.

 It is incomplete at the moment.
 I am slowing organising sharable contents.